Operated by the Benedictine monks of Newark Abbey, St. Benedict’s has served as an anchor of community strength and pride since 1868.

 The original school offered both a college-level and a preparatory curriculum, but by 1917 the majority of students were coming for the college prep curriculum.
 Thus, the college curriculum was dropped, and the school officially became St. Benedict’s Preparatory School.

 Throughout the years, as the neighborhood around St. Benedict's changed and the needs of our students changed, St. Benedict’s evolved.
 The hallowed halls of SBP, once filled with primarily Catholic, Caucasian young men, now hold students of every race and religion.
 Girls, too, are now part of St. Benedict's Prep tradition.
 In 2016, St. Benedict's assumed responsibility for St. Mary School, the then-oldest Catholic elementary school in New Jersey.
-Today, St. Benedict’s operates a co-ed K - 6 Elementary Division, a Middle Division comprised of separate, single-sex 7th and 8th grades, and an all-male 9 - 12 Prep Division.
+Today, St. Benedict’s operates a co-ed K - 6 Elementary Division, a co-ed Middle Division for 7th and 8th grades, an all-male 9 - 12 Prep Division, and an all-female 9 - 12 Prep Division.
 St. Benedict's proudly welcomes post graduate students as well.